Whiteknight/ParserObjects/docs/v6/sequences.md

 var sequence = FromString(input);
 ```

 For this string, the null character `'\0'` is part of the input string and will be returned when the sequence is read at that position.
-Because it is the default end sentinel for `char` sequences, the null character `'\0'` will also be returned for every subsequent read after the final character `'i'`.
-In order to tell if the sequence is at the end of input or not, with certainty, is to check the `sequence.IsAtEnd` property.
+Because it is also the default end sentinel for `char` sequences, the null character `'\0'` will also be returned for every subsequent read after the final character `'i'`.
+In order to tell if the sequence is at the end of input or not, with certainty, use the `sequence.IsAtEnd` property.

 Reads at end of input *will not consume any input*, so the value of `sequence.Consumed` will not change after the call to `sequence.GetNext()`.
 Parsers which allow matching the end sentinel will return `result.Consumed == 0` in those cases.